 In 2015, we worked with Siraj Al Quds (SAQ) University to tackle the barriers to education that are faced by people with disabilities and people from low socio-economic backgrounds.
-Our volunteers worked with SAQ staff to seek out and apply for funding, as well as developing the university’s online presence in order to raise international interest in the issues faced by young people with visual impairments and additional support needs in Palestine.
+Our volunteers worked with SAQ staff to seek out and apply for funding, as well as developing the university’s online presence in order to raise international interest in the issues faced by young people with visual impairments and additional support needs in OPT.

 Higher education institutions have a major role to play in producing skilled young people who will secure and sustain the Palestinian economy in years to come.

-For the last two years, we've focused on enabling organisations to develop and become stronger and more impactful through our Organisational Self-Assessment Tool (OSAT).
+From 2016 to 2018, we focused on enabling organisations to develop and become stronger and more impactful through our Organisational Self-Assessment Tool (OSAT).
 The OSAT enables organisations to identify and address their own needs and priorities, become more efficient and improve their ability to deliver change effectively.

 Last year we delivered OSATs with Palestine ABS, Jerusalem School, Sunflower Association, Rural Women’s Development Society, and the River Company.